dthain/opsys-sp24/hardware/index.md

 **(This is not required information, but may be of interest if you want to explore more.)**

 [Basekernel](https://github.com/dthain/basekernel) is a small operating system kernel by Prof. Thain for demonstrating the principles of operating systems.
-YOu can build and try it out yourself in a virtual machine on your laptop, if you like.
+You can build and try it out yourself in a virtual machine on your laptop, if you like.

 Here is where you can find these principles illustrated in Basekernel: